What are the VSO School Workshops?

 VSO School Workshops are 1-hour workshops for 30-50 students, intended for visiting Elementary, Middle, and Secondary School Music Programs.
 Taking place in Pyatt Hall at the VSO School of Music, these workshops can augment your school’s visit to Symphonic Encounters or other events at the Orpheum Theatre or can be bundled together with another workshop or sectional rehearsal.

 Alternative schedule options and locations options are also available upon request.
-Bring your students to the VSO Music School or let us come to you!
+Bring your students to the VSO School of Music or let us come to you!

 10am – 12:30pm | Symphonic Encounters